The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Numerical Methods

 In all our simulations we initialize a weak seed magnetic field $E_{\tmag, 0} \equiv E_\tmag(t=0) = 10^{-10} E_\tkin$, where $E_\tkin$ is the kinetic energy once turbulence is fully established in the kinematic phase.
 We evolve each simulation instance long enough to unambiguously identify the onset and transition out of the nonlinear phase (see next section).
 To reduce the impact of fluctuations during the nonlinear phase on our fit parameters, we repeat each configuration at least five times with different random seeds for $\vect{f}$.
-We perform runs at three resolutions, $N_\tres \in \{288^3, 576^3, 1152^3\}$.
-In total we run $89$ independent simulations.
-We plot examples of the time evolution for the integral magnetic field energy for a small selection ($\Reh = 1500$) of these simulations in Fig.~\ref{fig:time_series}, where the classical SSD phases are clear to see.
+We perform runs at three resolutions, $N_\tres \in \{288^3, 576^3, 1152^3\}$, and run a total of $89$ independent simulation instances.
+We plot the time evolution for the integral magnetic field energy of a representative subset of our simulations ($\Mach$-varied with $\Reh = 1500$) in Fig.~\ref{fig:time_series}, where the classical SSD phases are clear to see.
+The main panels use $t_0$ to emphasize the evolution in outer-scale turnover times, while the inset re-normalizes the same curves in units of the sound-crossing time $t_\tsc$, highlighting how the ordering of the nonlinear phase onset changes when measured against $t_\tsc$ rather than $t_0$.